yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/manage-deployments/high-availability.md

     ![Active instance type](/images/yp/high-availability/instance-type-active.png)

-1. Enter this platform’s IP address or hostname (including the HTTP or HTTPS protocol prefix).
+1. Enter this platform’s IP address or hostname (including the HTTP or HTTPS protocol prefix, and port if you're not using the default of 80 or 443).

     <br/>